 Thank you for considering my question."

 Freelance Writing Niche Rate Estimates From Existing Prospects

 Jen is in an interesting position here, and somewhere many freelance writers wish they started.
 She already has an established platform in a target freelance writing niche and prospects approaching her to get her to write for them.
 Sounds great, right?

 This is why I talk so much about the importance of building a writer platform, so your general visibility, authority status, and network do much of the work to bring gigs your way.

-These existing prospects are a great place to start if Jen wants to explore the pay potential in her target niches.
+These existing prospects are a great place to start if Jen wants to explore the pay potential in her target freelance writing niches.

 - What are these prospects offering?